schnerring/cloudflare-pages-branch-alias-action/README.md

 > `fix-api.<project>.pages.dev` alias.

 <!-- markdownlint-disable MD013 -->
-Full credit goes to [Daniel Walsh](https://github.com/WalshyDev) who shared a [JavaScript algorithm to calculate the `<git-branch>` prefix on the Cloudflare Community forums](https://community.cloudflare.com/t/algorithm-to-generate-a-preview-dns-subdomain-from-a-branch-name/477633/2).
+Credit goes to [Daniel Walsh](https://github.com/WalshyDev) who shared a [JavaScript algorithm to calculate the `<git-branch>` prefix on the Cloudflare Community forums](https://community.cloudflare.com/t/algorithm-to-generate-a-preview-dns-subdomain-from-a-branch-name/477633/2).
 This Action is merely a wrapper around that script.
+Thank you @AngusMorton for optimizing the script!
 <!-- markdownlint-enable MD013 -->

 ## Usage